aileftech/snap-admin/README.md

 > **LIVE DEMO** Check if it's up at http://dbadmin.ailef.tech/admin.
 Feel free to edit the content, it's an in-memory database that resets every hour with the same sample data.
 -->

-# Spring Boot Database Admin Panel
+# SnapAdmin Panel

 Generate a powerful CRUD management dashboard for your Spring Boot application in a few minutes.

-Spring Boot Database Admin scans your `@Entity` classes and automatically builds a web UI with CRUD operations for your database schema.
+SnapAdmin scans your `@Entity` classes and automatically builds a web UI with CRUD operations for your database schema.
 No modifications required to your existing code (well, you will need to add **1 line** to it...)!

 [![Example page listing products](https://i.imgur.com/Nz19f8e.png)](https://i.imgur.com/Nz19f8e.png)